jnagykuhlen/PrivateCalendarScheduling/README.md

 ## Introduction

 This project features a fully functional prototype for decentralized, privacy-preserving appointment scheduling based on secure multi-party computation (MPC).
 It was developed as part of my master thesis *Interactive Private Multi-Party Calendar Scheduling* at RWTH Aachen University, chair i5 Prof. Stefan Decker, during winter 2017/18.
 Special thanks go to my advisor Benjamin Heitmann, Ph.D., who provided ongoing support to make this work possible.
+The full written thesis and presentation slides can be found on the [official RWTH project page](http://dbis.rwth-aachen.de/cms/theses/thesis-PETs4DS-secure-calendar-scheduling).

 ## Goal